United States Navy: Ships

-In the early 2010, the U.S. Navy had identified a need for 313 combat ships, but could only afford 232 to 243 ships.
+In early 2010, the U.S. Navy had identified a need for 313 combat ships but could only afford 232 to 243 ships.
 In March 2014, the Navy started counting self-deployable support ships such as minesweepers, surveillance craft, and tugs in the "battle fleet" to reach a count of 272 as of October 2016, and it includes ships that have been put in "shrink wrap".
 The number of ships generally ranged between 270 and 300 throughout the late 2010s.
 As of February 2022, the Navy has 296 battle force ships, however analyses state the Navy needs a fleet of more than 500 to meet its commitments.

 Aircraft carriers

+Aircraft carriers act as airbases for carrier-based aircraft.
+They are the largest vessels in the Navy fleet and all are nuclear-powered.
 An aircraft carrier is typically deployed along with a host of additional vessels, forming a carrier strike group.
 The supporting ships, which usually include three or four Aegis-equipped cruisers and destroyers, a frigate, and two attack submarines, are tasked with protecting the carrier from air, missile, sea, and undersea threats as well as providing additional strike capabilities themselves.
 Ready logistics support for the group is provided by a combined ammunition, oiler, and supply ship.
 Modern carriers are named after American admirals and politicians, usually presidents.